mattnedrich/GradientDescentExample/README.md

 ```

 ### Suggestions
-feel free to fork & update to your needs. lets make world a better place with open source
+feel free to fork & update to your needs

 ---
 mail me @ nagasai.g9@gmail.com
+making world a better palce with open source